 Author's note: There is nothing in personal communication with Coomber to suggest anything regarding his testimony is inauthentic.

-Note: The thylacine in the B Print may also be the one in the set of photos seen by Coomber, reducing the number of thylacines to 2 and suggesting the person producing Photos A and B had access to the photos seen by Coomber.
+Note: The thylacine in the Background Print may also be the one in the set of photos seen by Coomber, reducing the number of thylacines to 2 and suggesting the person producing Photos A and B had access to the photos seen by Coomber.
 On enquiring with Coomber about this possibility, he noted that he did not recall specifics of the foot photo but did not believe this was one of the photos he had seen.

 The allegation that there was a recently deceased thylacine originating from near Adamsfield in 1990 or 1991 has been public since at least 1998.
 At that time a single photograph was presented to a documentary film crew.
 That photo depicted two further photos - A and B. These photos depict animal feet and it was alleged that a wound visible on one of the feet supports the claim that the animal was freshly dead.